jupyter4edu/jupyter-edu-book/02-why-jupyter.md

 ## But first, what is Jupyter Notebook?

-Project Jupyter is actually three things: a collection of standards, a community, and a set of software tools.
-A Jupyter Notebook is one part of Jupyter; it is a document that supports mixing executable code, equations, visualizations, and narrative text.
-Specifically, Jupyter Notebooks are a tool that allows the user to bring together data, code, and prose, to tell an interactive, computational story.
+Project Jupyter is three things: a collection of standards, a community, and a set of software tools.
+Jupyter Notebook, one part of Jupyter, is software that creates a Jupyter notebook.
+A Jupyter notebook is a document that supports mixing executable code, equations, visualizations, and narrative text.
+Specifically, Jupyter notebooks allow the user to bring together data, code, and prose, to tell an interactive, computational story.
 Whether analyzing a corpus of American Literature, creating music and art, or illustrating the engineering concepts behind Digital Signal Processing, the notebooks can combine explanations